Effective Puppet Project Management Tips for Success

 How To Make Your Own Magnetic Calendar

 My magnetic calendar is made from a picture frame with a piece of sheet metal replacing the art and glass.
-To create the grid for the days of the month, I taped off the sheet metal into a grid with spaces for 31 days left to right for the days in a month.
+To create the grid for the days of the month, I taped off the sheet metal into a grid.
+Thirty-one spaces in each row represent the days in a month.
 I used this thin graphic tape. https://www.amazon.com/gp/product/B07B9VDMJD/ref=ppx_yo_dt_b_search_asin_title?ie=UTF8&psc=1

 My sheet metal is 24″ tall by 36″ wide in case you are curious.
 I looked for the largest frame I could find secondhand and planned around what I found.
 I marked off my weekends with yellow divider magnets, so I could assign tasks for each week.